ucdavisdatalab/workshop_git_for_teams/07_merging-remote-branches.Rmd

 ![](./img/github_leave_a_comment.png)

-In a real-world project, you might also edit the title of your issue, but for now, you can leave it as is.
+In a real-world project, you might also edit the title of your issue to reflect your changes, but for now, you can leave it as is.

 Fetching a Remote Branch
 ------------------------

-Now it's time to **fetch** the remote branch.
-This will download a copy of the branch but it won't implement any changes that that branch might contain.
+Now it's time to make a copy of the remote branch on your local computer.
 You can find the branch on the command line with `git branch -a` (it'll be in red text).

-To fetch the branch and begin tracking any future changes that might occur on that branch, simply type:
+To get the branch and begin tracking any future changes that might occur on that branch, simply type:

 ```
 git switch <remote-branch>
 ```

-(Note: in the past, Git has used other commands like `fetch` and `track` to perform these operations, but the new `switch` is much easier.)
+(Note: in the past, Git has used other commands like `fetch` and `track` to perform these operations, but `switch` is a nice shorthand, especially for smaller projects like this.)

 You should see something like this: